 An outdoor furnishing and decor mobile app with augmented reality technology

 Envision Your Outdoor Oasis

-Outright, an e-commerce retailer specializing in outdoor living products such as patio furniture, is looking to develop an app.
-Besides being able to browse, purchase and get ideas, users will be able to use the app’s augmented reality feature to visual Outright products in their own physical space.
+Outright, a hypothetical online retailer specializing in outdoor living products needed to expand in the e-commerce space with a mobile app.
+Besides being able to browse, purchase and get ideas, users would be able to use the app’s augmented reality feature to visual Outright products in their own physical space.

 I started off by dividing the research into two areas—augmented reality(AR) technology and the outdoor home furnishing market.
 AR technology is still in its infancy.
 The norm is yet to be established and people will need more instruction to on how AR works yet there is evidence of its growing appeal—a user is more likely to make a purchase as a result of their experience with augmented reality.